 Since 2012, Macedon Ranges Shire Council has actively worked with the community to reduce violence against women and we are committed to building a community that is respectful and where women can live free from violence, and the fear of violence.

-The Rural Challenge is a Council-led project, aiming to eliminate violence against women.
-We work with CFA brigades and football netball clubs in the Macedon Ranges to promote and support action for gender equality in these organisations.
+The Rural Challenge gender equality leadership program is a Council-led project, aiming to promote and normalize gender equality, and eliminate violence against women.
+We work with CFA brigades and football netball clubs in the Macedon Ranges to support action for gender equality in these organisations.
 The project is funded from November 2016 until July 2018.
-For more information, download the Rural Challenge project manual(PDF, 277KB) or email Jessica Crofts via firstname.lastname@example.org
+For more information, email Jessica Crofts via email@example.com.

 The Elephant in the Room is a colourful fiberglass elephant created in Wodonga by a group of women survivors of family violence.
 The aim of the Elephant in the Room, as the name suggests, is to encourage people to talk about the often hidden issue of family violence.
 It was on display in various venues in the Macedon Ranges between March and September 2015.

 In 2015 we developed an Action Plan for Prevention of Violence Against Women in Emergencies in partnership with emergency management agencies.
 This was the first plan of its kind at municipal level in Victoria.

 In March 2016, four and a half months after the Cobaw-Lancefield fires, the Prevention of Violence Against Women in Emergencies Subcommittee conducted a survey to learn about people's experiences and observations during and after the fires to identify the potentially different ways women and men might be impacted.
 View the survey results(DOCX, 27KB) or survey results(PDF, 201KB).

 Our 2017-2018 Action Plan(DOCX, 64KB) or 2017-2018 Action Plan(PDF, 306KB) identifies a range of multi-agency actions that aim to prevent violence before it occurs in the context of emergencies.